 User Datagram Protocol (UDP) is another transport layer protocol.
-UDP protocol number is 17.
+The UDP protocol number is 17.

-User Datagram Protocol (UDP) is unreliable transport layer protocol, which have no guarantees that whether the recipient will receive the data or not.
-UDP don’t have any connection establishment process like Three Way Handshake in TCP protocol.
-Therefore, this protocol also known as connectionless protocol.
+User Datagram Protocol (UDP) is an unreliable transport layer protocol, which has no guarantees whether the recipient will receive the data or not.
+UDP doesn’t have any connection establishment process like Three-Way Handshake in TCP protocol.
+Therefore, this protocol is also known as a connectionless protocol.

-UDP gives a high transmission speed between sender and receiver.
-Therefore, it is used in high speed deserving applications likes Live Broadcasts and Telephonic conversations.
-As UDP don’t have error checking and correction mechanism, therefore, UDP is suitable for purposes where error checking and correction are either not necessary or are performed in the application.
+UDP gives a high transmission speed between the sender and receiver.
+Therefore, it is used in high-speed deserving applications like Live Broadcasts and Telephonic conversations.
+As UDP doesn’t have an error checking and correction mechanism, therefore, UDP is suitable for purposes where error checking and correction are either not necessary or are performed in the application itself.

 Protocol which use UDP : DHCP, DNS.

-TCP and UDP both protocols are widely used.
-TCP is connection oriented, reliable but slow protocol.
-UDP is fast, unreliable and connectionless protocol.
-Both protocols have their own advantages and disadvantages.
+TCP and UDP, both protocols are widely used in network communication.
+TCP is a connection-oriented, reliable but slow protocol.
+UDP is a fast, unreliable, and connectionless protocol.
+Both protocols have their advantages and disadvantages.
 Some application layer protocols use TCP and some protocols use UDP.